 A/N: Hello everyone!
 I've never written a fanfic before and decided to give it a try, but I absolutely love reading them.
 It's fun to take these characters and put them into new situations and seeing what would happen.
 I love stories where Snape turns out to be Harry's father, but what if Snape already has a son that he just found out about a few months before Harry?
 I got inspired to do a sibling story but with a kind of twisted way as you will soon find out.
 Hope you read and enjoy!

-Things to note: Harry is more abused than in canon so he's more broken over Sirius' death.
+Things to note: This is an AU so some things in canon might not apply in this universe.
+The Dursleys are more abusive than in canon.
 I wanted a Harry who was more willing to accept that Snape was his father and his want for a family to be greater.
 Snape might be a little OOC later on because he's a father.

 Disclaimer: I own nothing, the world and all characters except my originals belong to J.K Rowling.

 Warnings: Abuse scenes in this chapter, nothing graphic.